 The Duchess of Malfi explores love and male authority in a traditional society in which women are subjected to the wills of men.
-The Cardinal’s relationship with Julia provides an example of a wife successfully controlled by her husband.
+The Cardinal’s illicit relationship with Julia provides an example of a woman successfully controlled by a man.
 Julia is depicted according to the stereotype of a fickle woman, while the Cardinal is the constant figure of authority.
 Webster even uses animal imagery to describe their relationship: the Cardinal is metaphorically a falconer who tames Julia, the falcon.
 Later, when Julia becomes infatuated with Bosola, she begs for him to tell her to do something so that she can prove that she loves him—clearly, she understands love to be an experience controlled by men.

 The Cardinal and Ferdinand also try to exert their male authority over the Duchess.
 In order to preserve her honor and reputation (supposedly) and to take her fortune, the brothers seek to prevent her from remarrying.
 They deliver a rehearsed argument, in which they characterize marriage as a prison and forbid her from marrying again.
 Once she does so behind their backs, they use all of their power to correct the situation and get revenge on her.
 We should also note that Ferdinand’s initial argument for the Duchess not to marry has undertones of incest.